Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 The skills showcased in this project are

 #### Airbnb Bangkok Listings and Price Analysis
-For this project,
+For this project, I cleaned and analyzed data which was scraped directly from Airbnb platform.
+My goal was to find useful insights about listing details that can help first-time Airbnb hosts in Bangkok determine their best price based on various factors.

-The skills showcased in this project are data cleaning (i.e.: nulls & duplicates handling, data correction, outliers detection), XLOOKUP referencing, categorizing, descriptive statistics, correlation, pivot tables, conditional formating, process documenting, charts building, and presentation.
+The skills showcased in this project are data cleaning (e.g.: nulls & duplicates handling, data correction, outliers detection), string extraction, XLOOKUP referencing, categorizing, descriptive statistics, correlation, pivot tables, conditional formating, process documenting, charts building, and presentation.

 #### Fitness Tracker Data Exploration
 For this project,

 The skills showcased in this project are

 ## Certificates